jsc012/Final-Project-Naked-Pairs/README.md

 ---
 This is a basic strategy, but I hope that I can later program more complex strategies to run against difficult Sudoku puzzles.

+---
+# Final code:
+The program did not turn out as I had hoped.
+I did implement the naked singles strategy, but the function that executes naked pairs is very flawed.
+In the code, there are two example puzzles.

+---
+The first example can successfully solve the puzzle using both naked singles and naked pairs.

+---
+The second example, the one in comments, is not solved.
+When the naked pairs function is called, it identifies about 6 naked pairs throughout the board.
+It is not recording the naked pairs and eliminating necessary candidates when the board has been completely searched, but it's instead eliminating candidates as soon as it finds a pair, then it continues looking through the board.
+Also, I am not correctly using "and" throughout the function.

+---
+To fix it, the naked pairs function should be reorganized and refactored.
+The function should look through the board and, when it finds a naked pair, add the units of the connected vertices of cellA and cellB to a list.
+It should keep going through the board and repeating this process.
+Then, the program should individually evaluate each pair and remove the candidates from the set intersetion of their connections (what cells are in both of their connections).
+Then, it should propagate the board again.
+For following pairs, it should also check to see if the naked pair is still a naked pair, or if prior propagation has eliminated a candidate from the pair.

 [^1]: [Constraint satisfaction problem](Constraint_satisfaction_problem)